 University of Warwick

 University of Warwick’s Economic department is one of the most leading departments in the UK and Europe.
-The courses here at the University of Warwick means you can choose from many optional modules within our Department, and from outside departments such as Law, Mathematics, Business and Languages.
-Students will also be learning real-world issues.
+The courses here at the University of Warwick mean you can choose from many optional modules within our Department and from outside departments such as Law, Mathematics, Business and Languages.
+Students will also be learning about real-world issues.

 These were the top 10 universities in Europe to study economics but that does not mean that there are not others.
 If you wish to dig further and continue your search, here at EDUopinions you can find more universities, student reviews and ratings for the Economics programme.